Agriculture

 Designing the Future

-Head to the R&D lab after lunch.
-Work on a 3D model of a new 'Solar-Powered Cold Storage' unit.
+After lunch, Arjun heads to the R&D lab.
+He's working on a 3D model of a new 'Solar-Powered Cold Storage' unit.
 In India, 40% of fresh produce is wasted due to heat.
-Design uses affordable, locally sourced materials and solar panels to keep vegetables fresh in remote villages without electricity.
+Arjun's design uses affordable, locally sourced materials and solar panels to keep vegetables fresh in remote villages without electricity.

 4:00 PM